molaux/sequelize-graphql-schema-builder/README.md

 ```

 The `limit` and `offset` options are supported in nested elements but be warned that the Sequelize `separate` flag is automatically setted in association.
 (See [Sequelize documentation](https://sequelize.org/master/class/lib/model.js~Model.html#static-method-findAll)).

+Note that the `query` argument is more limited (by default) on nested nodes since its injected in association includes to the root `findAll` Sequelize query.
+To retrieve the behavior of root query (for example, for being able to use `order`) in nested nodes, you must `dissociate` the node.

 #### group